vladikoff/cubeslam-mirror/README.md

 ## TODO

-* Use linked lists to avoid using Array#splice
+* Use linked lists to avoid using Array#splice?
+Something is fishy with the GC
 * Add a third dimension!
 * It would be great to test a WebGL renderer vs the Canvas one.
-* Add friction
+* Add friction on the paddles
+* Refactor Rect -> Polygon and make the collision detection more generic